abhiisheek/babel-jest-amcharts/README.md

 ## Setup

-_Note: this step is only required if you are using `babel-jest` with additional code preprocessors._

-To explicitly define `babel-jest-amcharts"` as a transformer for your JavaScript code, map _.js_ files to the `babel-jest` module.
+To explicitly define `babel-jest-amcharts` as a transformer for your JavaScript code, map _.js_ files to the `babel-jest` module.

 ```json
 "transform": {